-Heart Failure: Heart failure is another complication of cardiac sarcoidosis.
+Heart Failure: Heart failure is the second most common form of CS.
 Sarcoidosis can cause the heart muscle to weaken and/or stiffen.
-This leads to fluid retention in the lungs, abdomen and lower extremities.
+This leads to fluid retention in the lungs, abdomen, and lower extremities.
 In extreme cases, an aneurysm can form due to weakening of the heart wall.
-Granulomas can also infiltrate the heart valves, causing leaky valves, also resulting in heart failure.

-Coronary Disease: Although rare, sarcoidosis of the heart can cause an inflammatory disorder of the heart arteries called vasculitis.
+Granulomas can also infiltrate the hearts valves, causing leaky valves also resulting in heart failure.
+Coronary Disease: Although rare, CS can cause an inflammatory disorder of the heart arteries called vasculitis.
 In severe forms, vasculitis can lead to coronary artery blockages, chest pain, and ultimately heart attacks.

-Pericardial Disease: Inflammation of the sac around the heart, called pericarditis, is another rare but important form of cardiac sarcoidosis.
+Pericardial Disease: Inflammation of the sack around the heart, called pericarditis, is another rare but important form of CS.

-How Is Cardiac Sarcoidosis Diagnosed?
+How is Cardiac Sarcoidosis Diagnosed?

-Diagnosing cardiac sarcoidosis can be very challenging.
-There are no widely accepted guidelines for either screening or diagnosing sarcoidosis of the heart.
-Moreover, the current available diagnostic tests are variable in their ability to detect cardiac sarcoidosis.
-Because of the devastating nature of cardiac sarcoidosis, most people with other forms of sarcoidosis are screened for sarcoidosis of the heart.

-Initial cardiac evaluation may include an electrocardiogram (EKG), a signal-averaged EKG, an echocardiogram (ultrasound of the heart) and a Holter monitor (extended EKG).
+Diagnosing CS can be very challenging.
+There are no widely accepted guidelines for either screening or diagnosing CS.
+Moreover, the current available diagnostic tests are variable in their ability to detect CS.
+Because of its devastating nature, most people with other forms of sarcoidosis are screened for CS.
+Initial cardiac evaluation may include an EKG, a signal averaged EKG, and an echocardiogram.
 Additional imaging tests may include single positron emission computed tomography (SPECT), positron emission tomography (PET), and cardiac MRI.
-A positive heart biopsy confirms cardiac sarcoidosis, but may more often be negative or normal even when there is sarcoidosis in the heart, especially if heart function is normal.
+A heart biopsy is the most definitive diagnostic test, but is accurate in only 63% cases.

-What Is the Treatment?
+What is the Treatment?

-Controversy exists as to the best treatment for cardiac sarcoidosis.
-However, treatment is often directed at minimizing the inflammation seen with cardiac sarcoidosis and protecting against the life-threatening complications.
-Because of their anti-inflammatory properties, corticosteroids (cortisone, prednisone, and methylprednisolone) are the first-line therapy to treat the inflammation.
-When people cannot take steroids, or when combination therapy is needed, other medications are used.
-These include: methotrexate, azathioprine, mycophenolate and antimalarials.

-Additional therapies for specific cardiac sarcoidosis related heart disorders may be necessary.
-For example, heart rhythm disorders such as complete heart block typically require placement of a permanent pacemaker, whereas ventricular tachycardia generally requires internal cardiac defibrillator (ICD) placement.
+Controversy exists as to the best treatment for CS.
+However, treatment is often directed at minimizing the inflammation seen with CS.
+Corticosteroids (cortisone, prednisone, and methylprednisolone) are the first-line therapy to treat the inflammation.
+When people cannot take steroids, or when combination therapy is needed other medications are used.
+These include: methotrexate, azathioprine, mycophenolate, and antimalarials.
+Additional therapies for specific CS-related heart disorders may be necessary.
+For example, heart rhythm disorders such as complete heart block often require placement of a permanent pacemaker.
+Ventricular tachycardia often requires placement of an internal cardiac defibrillator (ICD).

-What Do We Do at National Jewish Health?
+What do we do at National Jewish Health?

-We provide comprehensive cardiology evaluation and consultation and noninvasive cardiac testing.
+We provide comprehensive cardiology evaluation and consultation and non-invasive cardiac testing.
 We evaluate and treat heart problems such as coronary artery disease, high blood pressure, high cholesterol, heart valve problems and heart failure.
-In addition to traditional heart problems, we offer expertise in many other focus areas, including evaluation of patients with shortness of breath with exercise, sarcoidosis of the heart, diastolic dysfunction and secondary pulmonary hypertension.
-Note: This information is provided to you as
+In addition to traditional heart problems, we offer expertise in many other focus areas, including evaluation of patients with shortness of breath with exercise, sarcoid of the heart, diastolic dysfunction and secondary pulmonary hypertension.